 The Florida Georgia game is one of the nation's oldest and fiercest football rivalries; it is usually played on the last Saturday in October.
 The rivalry began in 1915.

-Like many stadiums in America, the name of this stadium has changed over the years.
+Like many NFL stadiums in America, the name of this stadium has changed over the years.

-Everbank used to be AllTel, but for eons it was simply known as the Gator Bowl.
-That was the city stadium where the annual Gator Bowl was played, as well as the Florida Georgia game.
+For eons the stadium was simply known as the Gator Bowl.
+It was the city stadium where the annual Gator Bowl was played as well as the Florida-Georgia game.

 The Gator Bowl game, one of the leading Florida events each year, is still played here.